deBubz/StudyNotes/Uni/y1s1/IntroIS/revision/rev6.md

 Are often used to make an ethical decision

 - __Utilitarian Approach__: the approach that provide the most good and does the least harm.
-Based on this approach, ethical corporate action would be the ones that produce the least harm to all affected parties - customers, employers, shareholders, business partners, the community and the environment
 - __Rights Approach__: maintains that an ethical action is the one that best protects and respects the moral rights of the affected parties (even competitors)
 - __Common Good Approach__: An ethical actions is the one that best serves the community as whole and not just some members.